ianfucci/nightshift/README.md

 If you find this code useful please cite our paper:

 Fucci, I.J. and Byrd, R.A.
 (2021), nightshift: A Python program for plotting simulated NMR spectra from assigned chemical shifts from the Biological Magnetic Resonance Data Bank.
-Protein Science.
-Accepted Author Manuscript. https://doi.org/10.1002/pro.4181
+Protein Science. https://doi.org/10.1002/pro.4181

 ## Installation
 I recommend installing in a [virtualenv](https://docs.python.org/3/tutorial/venv.html) to avoid any conflicts with your python installation.